Average SAT Scores by State 2024

 • West Virginia

-Unfortunately, New Mexico underperforms the national average by more than 125 points.
-This is likely due to the high percentage of seniors who took the SAT in New Mexico (94%).
+Unfortunately, New Mexico underperforms the national average by 139 points.
+This is likely due to 100% of seniors in New Mexico taking the SAT.
 In other states where less than 5% of seniors took the SAT, it's likely only the most prepared students took the SAT, thus bumping up the average.
-Other states with low average SAT scores were West Virginia, Delaware, Washington D.C., Florida, and Oklahoma (<975 composite score).
+Other states with low average SAT scores were Delaware, Washington D.C., Florida, and West Virginia (<950 composite score).
 The U.S. Virgin Islands, a U.S. territory, also have low SAT scores.

 body-west-virginia-cc0-pixabay

-West Virginia had an average Math score that was at least 33 points lower than their average Evidence-Based Reading and Writing (ERW) score.
+Florida had an average Math score 38 points lower than their average Evidence-Based Reading and Writing (ERW) score.

-There's also a discrepancy among students in the US Virgin Islands–students scored an average of 47 points higher on ERW than on Math. but since there were only 462 students in the class of 2023 who took the SAT there, such variance is less surprising than in West Virginia, where far more students took the SAT.
+There's also a discrepancy among students in the US Virgin Islands–students scored an average of 48 points higher on ERW than on Math, but since there were only 503 students in the class of 2024 who took the SAT there, such variance is less surprising than in Florida, where far more students took the SAT.

 List of All Average State SAT Scores